 World War II

-The Second World War spanned from the late 1930s until the mid-1940s.
-World War II remains the largest armed conflict in history, geographically spanning the entire world and including more countries than any other previous war.
+World War II began in September of 1939, running until the mid-1940s.
+It remains the largest armed conflict in history, geographically spanning the entire world and including more countries than any other previous war.
 This war was also the first time that nuclear weapons came into play as well as other powerful new weapons.
 The effects of this war on civilians came at massive costs.
 Genocidal killings in Nazi Germany, as well as other mass slaughters of civilians, were significant.
 In total, about 50 million people lost their lives during the Second World War making it the deadliest war in human history to this day.

 Although Germany had unconditionally surrendered four months earlier in May of 1945, the war in the Far East raged on.
 The official end of the Second World War came in August of 1945 when the U.S. dropped atomic bombs on the Japanese cities of Hiroshima and Nagasaki.
 After the bombings, Japan officially surrendered, signing the document on September 2, 1945.
 The U.S. and the Allied Forces had defeated the enemies yet again, however, at the expense of over 400,000 military deaths.